 Revenue recognition: We record revenues and related receivables for health care services at the time the services are provided.
-Medicare and Medicaid revenues represented 38% of our net patient revenues during each of 2010, 2009 and 2008.
-Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs accounted for 46% of our net patient revenues during each of 2010, 2009 and 2008.
+Medicare and Medicaid revenues represented 37% of our net patient revenues during 2011 and 38% during each of 2010 and 2009.
+Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs accounted for 43% of our net patient revenues during 2011 and 46% during each of 2010 and 2009.